 When Maslow first introduced his hierarchy, he believed that a person could not advance to the next level until they had their needs fully met in the level below.
 Maslow adjusted his thinking over the years and pointed out that the levels are not fixed.
 We can be struggling to fulfill our safety needs while also attempting to fill our need for love and support, for example.

 Maslow believed that the four lower needs are “deficiency needs.”
-He believed that a deficiency in physiological, safety, love, or esteem needs may severely impact a person’s psychological health and cause them to focus on satisfying these deficiencies rather than on self-actualization.
+He believed that a deficiency in physiological, safety, love, or esteem needs may severely impact a person’s psychological health.
+This could cause them to focus on satisfying these deficiencies rather than on self-actualization.
 People who reach self-actualization can strive toward reaching their full potential.

 Meeting Students’ Needs

 Most teachers will tell you that they want their students to be working at that self-actualization level, striving to become the people they want to be.
 What can teachers, schools, and communities do to help students reach that level?